 Source: Chesapeake Bay Program, Nitrogen Loads to the Bay

-In the 1990's, Virginia developed a tributary strategy to reduce nutrients and sediment flowing into the streams that then flowed to the bay.
+In the 1990's, Virginia developed its Tributary Strategies to address existing nutrients and sediment flowing into the tributaries, which then flowed to the bay.
 That approach was formalized in 1992 amendments to the Chesapeake Bay Agreement.

-The only way to reduce pollution in the bay was to reduce pollution before it got to the bay.
-If the tributaries, such as the Potomac and James Rivers, delivered clean water to the bay without excessive levels of nitrogen, phosphorous, and sediment, then the bay itself might meet water quality standards.
-If upstream jurisdictions treated wastewater, intercepted agricultural runoff enriched with nutrients, and reduced the volume of urban stormwater, then tributary streams might meet water quality standards before the bay was restored.
+The Tributary Strategies recognized that the only way to reduce the pollution in the bay was to reduce pollution in the tributaries, before pollution got to the bay.
+If upstream jurisdictions treated wastewater, intercepted agricultural runoff enriched with nutrients, and reduced the volume of urban stormwater, then tributary streams might meet water quality standards.
+If the tributaries, such as the Potomac and James Rivers, delivered clean water to the bay without excessive levels of nitrogen, phosphorous, and sediment, then the bay itself might meet water quality standards someday.

-By creating sewer systems, we have created a new set of artificial streams contained in pipes, and wastewater treatment plants at the end of sanitary sewer systems process that flow.
-In contrast, water flowing through stormwater systems is not treated in equivalent facilities, nor is "non-point pollution" (runoff from farm fields, roads, or other developed land without a stormwater system).
+Streams flowing through farmland and suburbanized/urbanized areas are different from sewer systems.
+Sewer systems are artificial streams contained in pipes, and there are wastewater treatment plants at the end to reduce pollution flowing through the pipes.
+In contrast, water flowing through stormwater ditches along roads is not treated in equivalent facilities, nor is "non-point pollution" (runoff from farm fields, roads, or other developed land without a stormwater system).

 agricultural Best Management Practice (BMP) to reduce runoff from farm fields

 Source: US Department of Agriculture - Natural Resources Conservation Service, Johanns Announces Additional Conservation Security Program Activities